 Ten years ago (or even five years ago), never in my wildest dreams have I pictured myself working full-time as a destination wedding photographer, let alone shooting an elopement in Kenya.
 That's crazy.
 I even hated taking pictures at that time for heaven's sake!

 Sam and Doris live in Beijing.
-I'm a Vietnamese dude who has been living in Germany for almost ten years.
+I'm a 100% Vietnamese dude (with darker skin tone that Vietnamese don't even think I'm a fellow-countryman) who has been living in Germany for almost ten years.
 But our paths crossed, our lives touched!

 On April 20, 1994, the Chinese Academy of Sciences (CAS) Institute of High Energy Physics (IHEP) built the first cable connected to the Internet, establishing email communication with North America and Europe.
 A few years after turning it on, China’s government started working on ways to restrict the interweb.
 Now it’s known and despised as China’s Great Firewall.
 Google, Facebook, Gmail, Instagram, Twitter, Vimeo, Youtube and thousands of other foreign websites are banned in mainland China.
 Heck, even my website is also blocked in China - god knows why!

 But somehow, we found each other on Instagram, a US-based social network site by using an VPN server from India.
-After three weeks of planning, we flew into Kenya with two different middle east airlines.
+After three weeks of planning (that's the beauty of having an elopement instead of traditional wedding), we flew into Kenya with two different middle east airlines.
 6177 and 9214 km from Germany and China to Kenya, respectively.
 That alone speaks volumes about this adventure.

 How could I even put it into words and images?
 Is there even a slightest chance?